astrostl/aws/README.md

 aws
 ===

-If you're like me, you find looking up IP/key combos for Linux EC2 hosts pretty annoying.
-I happen to manage a bunch of individual AWS accounts, which makes it especially annoying.  'aws' (it might expand beyond EC2) addresses this, with a few assumptions that will hopefully be self-explanatory after you 'git clone' into your home dir:
+If you're like me, you find looking up IP/key combos in order to SSH into Linux EC2 hosts pretty annoying.
+Managing multiple AWS accounts takes this to another level.  'aws' (it might expand beyond EC2) seeks to mitigate this, with a few assumptions that will hopefully be self-explanatory after your 'git clone':

 1. you have an ~/aws/ directory
 2. you have an ~/aws/accounts/ directory with account data